serhan-yilmaz/PrinciplesGuide/README.md

   - Ask: What would make you proud of yourself?
   - Check out [Maslow's hierarchy of needs](https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs).
     - Physiological needs first.
 Food, sleep, shelter and so on.
     - Safety needs afterwards.
 Personal, emotional and financial.
 Also, health.
     - Love and social needs comes next.
 Trust, acceptance, intimacy, sex.
 Friends, family, community.
 A sense of belonging.
     - Esteem needs later.
 Self-respect, confidence, competence.
 Being proud of yourself.
     - What comes afterwards?
 Living true to yourself.
 How does it happen?
 Aligning your beliefs and actions.
 Doing what you believe is right.
 Having a sense of purpose and meaning.

-##### Principle of Gratitude and Tranquility
+##### Principle of Gratitude

 - Learn to be content with what you have.
   - Appreciate the good in your life.
 See the glass [half full](https://en.wikipedia.org/wiki/Is_the_glass_half_empty_or_half_full%3F).
   - This doesn't mean don't be ambitious.
 Exercise actions you deem appropriate, but leave out the rest.
 Don't mull over what could or should have happened.